nospig/WeatherStation/README.md

 ## MQTT

 The station can publish sensor readings to a MQTT broker.
 Enter broker details on the MQTT settings page through the webserver.
 It will subscribe to the display topic, send 'on' and 'off' to control the display.
+Use packages such Node-Red, Influxdb and Grafana to graph local conditions.

+## OctoPrint Monitor

+OctoPrint monitoring currently in development.

 ## Case

-3D printed case currently in development.
+Custom 3D printed case currently in development.
+You can use any suitable 2.8" TFT D1 / NodeMCU case, many are available on ThingiVerse.

 ## Thanks